BlueghostDesign/FartTheWayUp/README.md

 Download:
-Download the FartTheWayUp.zip file to play.
+For Windows users, download the FartTheWayUp.zip file to play.
+For Mac users, download the FartTheWayUpMac.zip file to play.
 Enjoy!

 Game Background: